JoinMarket-Org/joinmarket-clientserver/README.md

 # joinmarket-clientserver

 Joinmarket refactored to separate client and backend operations

+**NOTE: To use current Joinmarket, use the [latest release](https://github.com/AdamISZ/joinmarket-clientserver/releases).
+The master branch is upgraded for segwit and to be used only for testing until the next release.**

+### Quickstart

+You need to follow the [install guide](docs/INSTALL.md).

+The above document will point you to the [segwit upgrade guide](docs/SEGWIT-UPGRADE.md) if you need to update your wallet.

+If you are new, follow and read the links in the [usage guide](docs/USAGE.md).

+If you are not new to Joinmarket, the notes in the [scripts readme](scripts/README.md) help to understand what has and hasn't changed about the scripts.

+There is a joinmarket-qt GUI included but it's not yet ready for the new segwit version.

+### Notes on architectural changes (can be ignored)

 Motivation: By separating the code which manages conversation with other Joinmarket participants from the code which manages this participant's Bitcoin